wonderhoss/pleiades/README.md

 * _Note: Pleiades is a demonstration project, provided as-is_

 <img align="left" width="" height="" src="https://raw.githubusercontent.com/gargath/pleiades/mainline/pleiades_logo.png" alt="Pleiades Logo">
+Pleiades is a data aggregator that transforms information on editing events of the world's Wikipedias and associated Wikis into aggregate data which may be used, e.g. to calculate trends over time.

-Pleiades subscribes to the `recentchange` event stream [provided by the Wikimedia Foundation](https://wikitech.wikimedia.org/wiki/Event_Platform/EventStreams) and re-publishes each event received to either a Kafka topic or a separate file on the filesystem.
+More specifically, Pleiades subscribes to the `recentchange` event stream [provided by the Wikimedia Foundation](https://wikitech.wikimedia.org/wiki/Event_Platform/EventStreams) and re-publishes each event received to either a Kafka topic or a separate file on the filesystem.
-These events are then aggregated into daily-reset Redis counters which can be visualised using a built-in web frontend.
+These events are then aggregated into per-day Redis counters which can be visualised using a built-in web frontend.

 Pleiades supports resuming subscriptions of the WMF stream from historic event IDs in case of interruption.